velen2077/megadots/README.md

 │   │   ├── global        # Global system configs, to apply on every system.
 │   │   ├── optional      # Optional system configs, selectively imported per host.
 │   │   └── users         # Optional user settings to apply on selected systems with options.
+│   └── hosts             # NixOS hosts managed by megadots.
 │       └── endgame       # The configuration for my primary desktop system.
 │       └── flatmate      # The configuration for my primary laptop system.
 │       └── nixvm         # The configuration for my test VM.
 ├── overlays              # Overlays folder containing any patches or overrides.
 ├── pkgs                  # Pkgs folder for storing any custom packaged apps.
 ```